git-pull/website/code_explorer/django-vs-flask.rst

 OK, what about JSON and REST?

-Well if it involves a database backend, that still has to be done (like above).
+If it involves a database backend, that still has to be done (like above).

 Here's where is gets hairy.
 There isn't really have a *de facto* python object for database results, like Django's :class:`~django:django.db.models.query.QuerySet`.
 So, stuff like easy database-backed validations in PUT and POST isn't covered as well.

+That isn't to say Flask has no extension community.
+It does.
+But it lacks the cohesion and comprehensiveness of Django's.
+Even in cases where there are extensions, there will be corner cases where features are just missing.

-Without an authentication system, it's also trickier to create an OAuth like token system to grant time-block'd permissions to slices of data to make available.
+Without an authentical and permissions system, it's difficult to create an OAuth like token system to grant time-block'd permissions to slices of data to make available.
 Stuff available for free with `django-rest-framework's django-guardian integration
 <http://www.django-rest-framework.org/api-guide/permissions/#djangoobjectpermissions>`_,
-in many cases aren't covered by the contrib community at all.
+which benefit from both Django's ORM and its permission system, in many cases aren't covered by the contrib community at all.

+By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la SQLAlchemy, DRF, and django-guardian) never materialize, creating extensions that are porous.
+Leaving devs to fill in the blanks, and should the dev decide to patch: create a PR, get a reponse, and wait until a release is finally tagged.

 Help relies on sites like StackOverflow and programming the solution in-house.
 Time is going to be spent recreating solutions to problems that are already available and published, distracting attention.

-It's also rather error-prone to program replacements to these things; Without the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior; The refinment from it being around for years.
+It's also error-prone to program replacements to these systems; Without the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior; The refinment from it being around for years.
 It invites increased cases of customer-losing bugs where something breaks and it isn't until months later.
 When that lone `Intercom`_ message mentions something's broke, and has been for a while.

 .. _Intercom: https://www.intercom.com/